dschlyter/advent-of-code/clojure/README.md

 Cursive
 -------

-Leiningens boot support seems a bit quirky, the hack serves as a workaround and is included in build.boot
+Cursives boot support seems a bit quirky, the hack serves as a workaround and is included in build.boot

 https://github.com/boot-clj/boot/wiki/For-Cursive-Users